Vinesma/.dotfiles/install/README.md

 [Solution](https://wiki.archlinux.org/index.php/System_time#Read_clock) (run `timedatectl` to check, can also be used to set time)

+Run this to enable clock syncronization:

+- `timedatectl set-ntp true`

 ### Laptop only boots or runs when charging, as soon as it gets unplugged the laptop freezes half a second later.

 Solution: Disabling tlp in `/etc/tlp.conf` by editing the line TLP_ENABLE=1 to TLP_ENABLE=0.
 Afterwards, edit `/etc/default/cpupower` and set `governor` to "performance".
 This fixes the problem but leaves the laptop without any powersaving capability.
 I will update this with more info as I investigate the issue.